Video #199: 3100-Mile Race: Become and Run

 Video #140: Krishna Das at the Aspiration-Ground (New York – August 27, 2018)

-With a remarkably soulful voice that touches the deepest chord in even the most casual listener, Krishna Das has taken the call-and-response chanting out of yoga centres and into concert halls, becoming a worldwide icon and the best-selling western chant artist of all time.
-He has released 14 well received albums, Grammy nominated Live Ananda (2012).
-In February 2013, Krishna Das performed at the Grammy awards in Los Angeles
+With a remarkably soulful voice that touches the deepest chord in even the most casual listener, Krishna Das has taken the call-and-response chanting out of yoga centers and into concert halls, becoming a worldwide icon and the best-selling western chant artist of all time.
+He has released 14 well-received albums, Grammy-nominated Live Ananda (2012).
+In February 2013, Krishna Das performed at the Grammy Awards in Los Angeles

-On August 27 Krishna Das offered a special concert in New York at the Aspiration-Ground.
-He performed with two members of the Sri Chinmoy Centre: Sadanand Magee (Ireland) and Nelson Myers (New Zeland).
+On August 27 Krishna Das offered a special concert in New York at the Aspiration Ground.
+He performed with two members of the Sri Chinmoy Centre: Sadanand Magee (Ireland) and Nelson Myers (New Zealand).

 Video #122: The Start of the 3100 Mile Race (Queens, New York – June 17, 2018)